vudat081299/RecordFastProject/README.md

 > + Method 1: Connect to a MacOS PC.
 > + Method 2: Access file manager on iPhone and upload to anywhere you want.

-# Note
+# Config output quality
 > + This project record and extract .wav file.
-> + Depend on your required output, config quality or type of output in code.
-You control your out put, remmember that!
+> + Depend on your required output, config quality or type of output in code. **You control your output**, remmember that!